domino-team/docs/qi/index.md

 **Change Wifi and LAN settings**

 In the same page, you can also change WiFi and LAN settings.
 You can `enable/disable` Wifi, change the ssid, security or password.

-ATTENTION Turning on WiFi (AP) only affect Domino’s ap signal without affecting its connection to your router as client.ATTENTION The default LAN IP of Domino Pi is `192.168.240.1`.
+**ATTENTION**: Turning on WiFi (AP) only affect Domino’s ap signal without affecting its connection to your router as client.

+**ATTENTION**: The default LAN IP of Domino Pi is `192.168.240.1`.
 If this is your router’s IP as well, please change it to another submit e.g. 192.168.44.1 in order that it can connect to the Internet succefully.

 ###Working with USB devices